EEB Graduate Program

 KU's EEB Department has an excellent graduate program.
 Our PhD program was recently ranked as on the top 10 programs in the nation by the National Research Council (pdf).
-We offer M.A. and Ph.D. degrees in three disciplines: Ecology & Evolutionary Biology, Plant Biology, and Entomology.
+We offer M.A. and Ph.D. degrees in Ecology & Evolutionary Biology.

 The Department of Ecology and Evolutionary Biology at KU has a long history of preparing some of the best scientists in the world for their careers.
 Notable graduates include Dr. Paul R. Ehrlich (Ph.D.
 1957; Bing Professor of Population Studies, and President, Center for Conservation Biology, Stanford University); Dr. Pamela S. Soltis (Ph.D.
 1986; Curator, Laboratory of Molecular Systematic Evolutionary Genetics, University of Florida); Dr. David Hillis (Ph.D.
 1985; Alfred W. Roark Centennial Professor, Section of Integrative Biology and Center for Computational Biology and Informatics, University of Texas at Austin); Dr. Darrel Frost (Ph.D.
 1988; Associate Dean of Science and Associate Curator of Herpetology, American Museum of Natural History).